Pagure/pagure/doc/usage/using_webhooks.rst

 server (here pagure) to sign the message sent and which you can use to ensure the notifications received are coming from the right source.

-Each POST request made contains two specific headers:
+Each POST request made contains some specific headers:

 ::

-    X-Pagure-Topic
+    X-Pagure
+    X-Pagure-Project
     X-Pagure-Signature
     X-Pagure-Signature-256

-``X-Pagure-Topic`` is a global header giving a clue about the type of action that just occurred.
-For example ``issue.edit``.

-.. warning:: This header is present for convenience only, it is not
-        signed and therefore should not be trusted.
-Rely on the payload after checking the signature to make any decision.
+    X-Pagure-Topic

+``X-Pagure`` contains URL of the pagure instance sending this notification.

+``X-Pagure-Project`` contains the name of the project on that pagure instance.

 ``X-Pagure-Signature`` contains the signature of the message allowing to check that the message comes from pagure.